Best Security Camera Without Wifi | Best Cellular Network Security Camera | Best Window and Door Sensors |

 - Monitor or HD TV for viewing the video footage

-With this setup, you can simply monitor your home or office around the clock, and record the footage on your hard drive.
+With this setup, you can monitor your home or office around the clock, and record the footage on your hard drive.
 The NVR and cameras should automatically connect to each other with most systems, even when you don’t have Internet access.
-Then, you can connect your NVR to a HD TV or other kind of monitor and see what’s going on!
+Then, you can connect your NVR to a HD TV or other kind of monitor and see what’s going on.

 Normally, you’d hook up your DVR, NVR (or computer) to the LAN (local area network) slot on your modem.
 However, in this case, you’ll pair your cameras directly to the NVR.